AndersDeath/diary2/000-current.md

 # 14 May - Dienstag - Berlin - 600 Tag der Einwanderung - Hot Sunny

 I did it and talked to Paul about my quitting.
+He was not so happy about it but got it with understanding.